-The Greater Hume aims to deliver sustainable services and assets to support the community through the Community Strategic Plan.
-This includes managing our staff and resources efficiently and effectively.
+Greater Hume Council aims to deliver sustainable services and assets to support the community through the Community Strategic Plan.
+This includes managing our workforce and resources efficiently and effectively.

-The development of an effective workforce strategy will enable Council to plan its future workforce needs to deliver goals, focus on medium and long term, and also provide a framework for dealing with immediate challenges in a consistent way.
+The development of an effective workforce plan will enable Council to plan its future workforce needs to deliver goals, focus on medium and long term, and provide a framework for dealing with immediate challenges in a consistent way.